June-Tree/Godot-Source-Code-Obfuscator/README.md

 1. **Directory path (file or folder)**.
 The script will handle it accordingly.

 2. **Overwrite Original**: You will be asked if you want to overwrite the original file(s). **DO NOT SAY _"YES"_ IF THIS IS THE ONLY COPY YOU HAVE**.
-Saying "yes" will overwrite the file, while saying "no" will create a copy and obfuscate that.
+Saying "yes" will overwrite the file, while saying "no" will create a copy and obfuscate that instead.
+This prompt is essentally a guard rail to prevent data loss or irreversible damage.

 3. **Name Length**: Enter the desired length for generated names.
 A number greater than 5 is recommended, and 10 or more is ideal when you have a lot of files.